tommasorigon/India-SequentiaLogit/results.md

 |high         |         0.26|          0.16|          0.38|                 1.28|                  1.15|                  1.41|          1.16|           0.98|           1.34|

-## Age effect
+## Age effects

-The `age` effect is obtained by computing the posterior mean of each function f_k().
-The first step consists in constructing the B-spline basis function evaluated in the grid of values 15,...,49.
+The `age` effect is obtained by computing the posterior mean of each function f_k(), along with the 0.95% point-wise credible intervals.
+The first step consists in constructing the B-spline basis function evaluated on the grid of values 15,...,49.
 This is done by using the `spline.des` function from the `splines` R package.
 In the [`core_functions.R`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) file, the construction of the `B` matrix proceeds exactly in the same way.

 ```r